-A fresh rose (Rosa spp.) provides a pleasant scent, and smooth, flawless petals can be an inviting surface for people and pollinators alike.
+A fresh rose (Rosa spp.) provides a pleasant scent, and smooth, flawless petals can be an attractive surface for people and pollinators alike.
 Like any plant, however, a rose will turn brown when it begins to reach the end of its life cycle and may do so prematurely if infected with disease or pests.
-There are some things you can do to possibly prolong the life of a rose you are growing or keeping, whether it be on a bush or cut at the stem for enjoyment in your home.
+There are some things you can do to possibly prolong the life of a rose you are growing or keeping, whether it's on a plant or cut as a stem for enjoyment in your home.
 Rose bush leaves turning brown can be the sign of another problem, which can easily be fixed for healthier flowers.

 Why Roses Turn Brown